sergeevevgen/MII/README.md

 # MII
-This is python studying project.
+This is python project.
 I will study Machine-Learning here.